Kitware/vtk-examples/src/Python/PolyData/CurvaturesAdjustEdges.md

 This example demonstrates how to calculate Gaussian and Mean curvatures for a vtkPolyData source.
 A class called `ComputeCurvatures` is initialised with the vtkPolyData source.
 The method `Update()` in the class will generate the Gaussian and Mean curvatures, adjusting curvature for edge variations (which can be quite large) and finally adding the vtkDoubleArray of curvatures into the original vtkPolyData.

 You should be able to take this class and just drop it into your code.
-With respect to C++, the class has its own namespace: `ComputeCurvatures` so you can easily create a definition header file and an impementation file for your own use.

 In order for vtkCurvatures to work, the surface must be triangulated.